 EAA notifications

 Under the provisions of the European Accessibility Act (Directive (EU) 2019/882, hereinafter: EAA), companies should notify the supervisory authority if they are not compliant with the European Accessibility Act or in the event they invoke an exception.
-Companies can submit these notifications using the AFM’s EAA page.
-This is part of the AFM portal that companies with an AFM licence are already able to access.
+These notifications must be submitted via the AFM Portal.
+Please follow the instructions below.

 Who can submit a notification?

-Anyone who is a legal representative/director is, in principle, authorised to submit EAA notifications.
-You must personally authorise anyone else in your organisation who will be submitting EAA notifications.
-You can do this in the AFM portal by going to the authorisation management function and select the individuals within your organisation who are authorised to submit EAA notifications.
+Anyone who has an account for the AFM Portal for your organization can submit EAA notifications.
 If you are unable to access the EAA page, it is important that you notify this in a timely manner so that you will be able to submit the mandatory notifications via this portal.

 When should you submit a notification?